NewSee how

 Apple positions itself competitively in the Consumer Tech market, offering features at price points that challenge established players.

-If Apple doesn't seem like the right fit, there are several alternatives worth considering in the Consumer Tech space.
+If Apple does not seem like the right fit, there are several alternatives worth considering in the Consumer Tech space.

 Top Apple Alternatives in Consumer Tech